DataS-DHSC/PHStatsMethods/readme.md

 methods approved for use in the production of Public Health indicators such as those presented via [Fingertips](https://fingertips.phe.org.uk/).
-It provides functions for the generation of Proportions, Rates, DSRs, ISRs, and Means including confidence intervals for these statistics, and a function for assigning data to quantiles.
+It provides functions for the generation of Proportions, Rates, DSRs, ISRs, Funnel plots and Means including confidence intervals for these statistics, and a function for assigning data to quantiles.

 Any feedback would be appreciated and can be provided using the Issues